"I killed evil": Man who killed Texas church shooter says his training kicked in

 The gunman, who was identified as Keith Thomas Kinnunen, 43, opened fire Sunday in the West Freeway Church of Christ, killing two people.
 Wilson said in an interview Monday that he knew something was wrong the moment Kinnunen walked into the church.

-"He was wearing a wig and a fake beard and a toboggan," Wilson said.
+"He was wearing a wig and a fake beard and a toboggan on his head," Wilson said.

 During the second half of the Sunday communion, he got up and had a brief interaction with one of the victims, Tony Wallace.
 Nearby was another member of the church's security team, Richard White.

-"Richard actually got out his gun from the holster according to the video that I'm seeing and I think he got a shot off as he was being hit but it went into the wall," Wilson said.
-"At that point the shooter I guess caught me out of the corner of his eye because I was walking down towards him he then kind of did a halfway turned towards me and that's when I took the shot because I had a full frontal face."
+"Richard actually got his gun out of the holster according to the videos that I've seen and I think he got a shot off as he was being hit but it went into the wall," Wilson said.
+"At that point the shooter I guess caught [me] out of the corner of his eye because I was walking down towards the front of the auditorium, he then kind of halfway turned towards me and that's when I took the shot because I had a full frontal face."

 Wilson, who is a firearm instructor and head of the church's volunteer security, fired one shot.
 "I don't feel like I killed an individual, I killed evil.
 And that's how I'm approaching it.
 That's how I'm processing," he said.

-Kinnunen had been arrested multiple times since 2009, including weapons charges in Texas and New Jersey.
+Kinnunen had been arrested multiple times since 2009, including weapons charges in Texas and New Jersey, according to the River Oaks Police Department.

 Wilson said he's grateful that in Texas, he could carry his own firearm inside a house of worship.